stencila/dockta/README.md

 ### Execute a Docker image

 You can use Docker to run the created image.
-Or use Dockter's `execute` command to compile, build and run your docker image in one step:
+Or use Dockter's `execute` command to compile, build and run your image in one step:

 ```bash
 > dockter execute